Foundation Diet and Health

 Industrial production

-Chickpeas are needed to make chickpea flour.
+To produce chickpea flour, you need dried chickpeas.
 The first step is to clean and sort them.
 The brown shells are then removed from the chickpeas using machines.
 After soaking, machines peel or de-shell the chickpeas.
 To make raw chickpea flour, the dehydrated chickpeas are finally ground into flour and sieved before packaging.
 To make roasted chickpea flour, the dried chickpeas are subjected to a heat treatment (roasting) before being ground into flour.
 23

 Further information

-The chickpea ( Cicer arietinum ) belongs to the legume family (Fabaceae) and the subfamily of the Faboideae.
-Despite its name, the chickpea is not closely related to the pea ( Pisum sativum ).
-The German name chickpea is probably derived from the Latin species name Cicer arietinum , which could be derived from the Hebrew word "kikar" (round, plump).
+Chickpeas ( Cicer arietinum ) belong to the legume family (Fabaceae) and the subfamily of the Faboideae.
+Despite its name, chickpeas are not closely related to peas ( Pisum sativum ).
+The German name chickpea is probably derived from the Latin species name Cicer arietinum, which could be derived from the Hebrew word "kikar" (round, plump).
 The English name chickpea also seems to have the same origin and probably has nothing to do with chickens.
 24

 Due to the physiological benefits of chickpeas, attempts have been made to encourage consumers to consume more of the legume by incorporating it as flour into other food products, such as bread, pasta, biscuits and cakes.
 Incorporating chickpea flour into products made from durum wheat flour improves the nutritional value.
 7,8